Build guide

 Insert the motors

-Bottom right motor has 15cm wire, bottom left has 23cm wire, top left has 15cm wire, top right has 10cm wire. -
+Bottom left motor has 15cm wire, bottom right has 23cm wire, top right has 15cm wire, top left has 10cm wire. -

 Plug in the motors